Hawaiian Waterfalls by Island

-Rainbow Falls: No list of the memorable Hawaiian waterfalls would be complete without Rainbow Falls.
-As the resting place of King Kamehameha’s father, surrounded by lush greenery, this waterfall has great aesthetic and historic value.
+Rainbow Falls: No list of memorable Hawaiian waterfalls would be complete without Rainbow Falls.
+As the resting place of King Kamehameha’s father, this waterfall has great aesthetic and historic value.

 Akaka Falls: Near the Hamakua Coast, this stunning 420-foot waterfall is one of the largest waterfalls in the State.
 Here, travelers will hear the waterfall long before they see it.
 The nearby Kahuna Falls is noteworthy as well, but not as easy to view as Akaka Falls.

 Pe’epe’e Falls: This subtle waterfall feeds into the famous Rainbow Falls creating a wide pool below.
-The 60-foot high falls tend to attract mosquitoes; so visitors should use insect repellent.
+The 60-foot high falls attract mosquitoes; so visitors should use insect repellent.

 Sacred Falls: Oahu has a 1,100-foot high beauty of a waterfall called the Sacred Falls.
 Hiking there is no longer permitted for safety reasons.
 But visitors can still see the massive cascade by helicopter.

 Waimea Falls Park has smaller waterfalls where guests can go swimming.
-While Manoa Falls, only about 20 minutes from Waikiki, reaches about 150 feet tall.
+While Manoa Falls, only about 20 minutes from Waikiki, is about 150 feet tall.